typednn/RPG/typednn/readme.md

 # type system of neural networks

-The goal of the system is to simplify the coding of
+The goal of the system is to simplify the coding of neural networks that takes different types of input

+Besides, we hope that we only need to define the networks once, e.g., we don't have to define/config the module and write the forward separately.

+For structures:
+- we should use implements instead ..

 ----